 May 10, 2023 1:30:00 PM

-by
+by Gemar Mills

 Study after study shows that student outcomes are affected by the existence of a demographic match between teachers and students.
-Black and Latino students perform better when they have at least one teacher who is the same race.
+Black and Latino students perform better when they have at least one teacher of the same race.
 A “disadvantaged” Black male’s exposure to at least one Black teacher in elementary school reduces his probability of dropping out of high school by nearly 40 percent.

 I know firsthand what racial representation on campus can do for a young student.
 I had a single mother, and my Black male teachers stood in as father figures for me.

-Their words were among the significant factors that drove me to attend college, and why I chose education as my major.
-I was mentored, educated and held accountable by Black males who had persevered in college and graduated.
+Their words were among the significant factors that drove me to attend college and why I chose education as my major.
+I was mentored, educated, and held accountable by Black males who had persevered in college and graduated.
 My relationships with them changed my life and shaped who I became as an adult.

 That’s why at College Achieve Public Schools (CAPS) in New Jersey, where I’m now the chief academic officer and executive director of College Achieve Paterson, we’ve made it our mission to hire — and retain — teachers who represent the diversity of our students.
 We serve mostly Black and Latino students who fall below the poverty line, and 70 percent of the educators at CAPS Paterson identify as Black or Latino.